jimmo/ncss-embedded/chapters/4-states-classes.md

-# Chapter 4 -- Program state, Classes
+# Chapter 4 -- Program State, Classes

 Many of the programs we've written so far are *stateless* which means that the program acts only on its current input.